Advice on STCA Clause 5.4a (Call back days)

 The Area School Teachers' Collective Agreement sets out the conditions of employment, salary rates and rights and entitlements for PPTA members in Area schools.

-(2016) The Beginning teachers' handbook is a quick reference for new and beginning teachers in New Zealand secondary schools.
+(2017) The beginning and new teachers' handbook is a quick reference for new and beginning teachers in New Zealand secondary schools.

 Behaviour Guidelines (2014)